PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Building a simple RESTful microservice
 * Creating the context
 * Setting up a development environment
-* Using pattern matching with Mu
+* Improving the service code
 * Using Containers
 * Service discovery with DNS
 * Adding a queue based service